rbisdorff/Digraph3/docSphinx/pearls.rst

 A Monte Carlo experiment with the same 500 random Cost-Benefit performance tableaux, reporting the grades obtained by 20 decision actions on 13 criteria already used before, shows with *randomized=100* and *maxNbrOfRankings=10* settings a median weak ranking correlation of +0.960 (min. +0.770) on a common median determination part of 61.5% (min.
 54%) of the given outranking digraphs.
 The valued median equivalence of the weak rankings with the given outranking digraphs is hence supported by a median criteria significance majority of 62% (min.
 54%).

-The :py:class:`~transitiveDigraphs.WeakBachetRanking` class provides this way a valuable and interesting method for computing weak rankings from given bipolar-valued outranking digraphs.
-Such weak rankings make apparent the actual transitive part of outranking relations.
-And, the first and last equivalence classes of a topological sort of these weak rankings --their **initial and terminal kernels**-- give suitable action candidates for a *first choice*, respectively a *last choice* recommendation.
+The :py:class:`~transitiveDigraphs.WeakBachetRanking` class provides this way a valuable and effective method for computing weak rankings from given bipolar-valued outranking digraphs [24]_.
+Such *weak rankings* make apparent the actual transitive part of outranking relations.
+And the first and last levels of a topological sort of these weak rankings --their **initial and terminal kernels**-- give convincing candidates for a *first choice*, respectively a *last choice* recommendation.

 Computing such *kernels* in bipolar-valued digraphs is the subject of the next Section.

 .. note::

-   The weak *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,1} world whith **sbit-wise Bachet computers**.
+   The weak *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,1} world with **sbit-wise Bachet computers**.
 The power of the epistemic disjunctive fusion operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfullness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the staement, their fusion will be **False**, However, when they provide conjointly a proof of Falseness and and a proof of Thruthfullness, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential role this indeterminate **zero** value will be given in such a *Bachet* computer.
-Instead of running these days intensely after chimeric and unreliable *qubits* computers, it would be a thousand times more fruitful, and less energy and money wasting, to defintely start designing **sbit** computers.
-Yet I am sure that there will be a future time where people will wonder how it was possible that XXth-century awkward bit computing devices could survive so long.
+Instead of investing these days frenetically into the designof  chimeric and unreliable *qubit* computers, it would be a thousand times more fruitful, and less energy and money wasting, to defintely start designing **sbit** computers.
+Yet I am sure that there will be a future time where people will wonder how it was possible that XXth-century logically awkward bit computing devices could survive so long.

 ..............................................